 CTE instructors must hold approved educator licenses and endorsements for courses they are teaching.
-These credentials, along with the current teaching assignments, must be entered into the state’s CACTUS system prior to November 15 each year, or if hired after November 15, as soon as possible.
+These credentials, along with the current teaching assignments, must be entered into the state’s Comprehensive Administration of Credentials for Teachers in Utah Schools (CACTUS) system prior to November 15 each year, or if hired after November 15, as soon as possible.
 District CTE directors can use various CACTUS reports to monitor teacher qualifications.

 The Annual CTE Program Approval Survey is due by February 28.

-Onsite program evaluations will be conducted on a three-year rotating schedule.
-Evaluation teams, coordinated by state CTE program specialists, will use the Utah CTE Program Approval Standards to assess the quality of CTE programs.
-Evaluation team members will document observations, commendations, and areas needing improvement.
-State CTE program specialists will follow-up with district and school staff regarding areas needing improvement.
+Onsite program evaluations will be conducted on a four-year rotating schedule.
+Evaluation teams, coordinated by Utah State Board of Education (USBE) CTE department, will use the Utah CTE Program Approval Standards to assess the quality of CTE programs.
+Evaluation team members will observe programs within the Local Education Agency (LEA) to make recommendations and commendations.

-At the end of each school year (June 30), districts report CTE teachers, courses, and membership to the state through the UTREx system.
-This system verifies teacher credentials and assignments with CACTUS.
-LEA data quality validations are available in the Data Gateway and should be monitored throughout the school year.
+At the end of each school year, districts report CTE teachers, courses, and membership to the state through the Utah eTranscript and Record Exchange (UTREx) system.
+This system verifies teacher credentials and assignments with Comprehensive Administration of Credentials for Teachers in Utah Schools (CACTUS).
+Local Education Agency (LEA) data quality validations are available in the Data Gateway and should be monitored throughout the school year.

-District membership audits are conducted to determine accuracy of reported data.
-These audits are conducted between September and March on a three-year rotating schedule.
-Final results are used to determine CTE add-on funding and CTE maintenance-of-effort requirements for districts.
+District membership monitoring is conducted to determine accuracy of LEA reported data.
+These reviews are conducted between September and March on a four-year rotating and risk schedule.
+Final results are used to determine CTE Add-on funding and CTE Maintenance-of-Effort (MOE) requirements for LEAs.

 For more information on district CTE membership audits, contact: